jundalisay/spblist/content/en/research/blavatsky/doctrine/part-3/section-04.md

 A mass, furthermore, which derives its weight from the body on which it weighs.

 Thus neither Laplace's perceptions of a solar atmospheric fluid, which would extend beyond the orbits of the planets, nor Le Couturier's electricity, nor Foucault's heat,846 nor this, nor the other, can ever help any of the numerous hypotheses about the origin and permanency of rotation to escape from this squirrel's wheel, any more than can the theory of gravity itself.

 This mystery is the Procrustean bed of Physical Science.

 If Matter is passive, as we are now taught, the simplest movement cannot be said to be an essential property of Matter—the latter being considered simply as an inert mass.

 How, then, can such a complicated movement, compound and multiple, harmonious and equilibrated, lasting in the eternities for millions and millions of years, be attributed simply to its own inherent force, unless the latter is an Intelligence?

 A physical will is something new—a conception that the Ancients would never have entertained, indeed!
 For over a century all distinction between body and force has been made away with.

 “Force is but the property of a body in motion,” say the [pg 547]Physicists; “life—the property of our animal organs—is but the result of their molecular arrangement,” answer the Physiologists.
 As Littré teaches:

 In the bosom of that aggregate which is named planet, are developed all the forces immanent in matter ... i.e., that matter possesses in itself and through itself the forces that are proper to it ... and which are primary, not secondary.

 Such forces are the property of weight, the property of electricity, of terrestrial magnetism, the property of life....
 Every planet can develop life ... as earth, for instance, which had not always mankind on it, and now bears (produit) men.847

 An Astronomer says:

 We talk of the weight of the heavenly bodies, but since it is recognized that weight decreases in proportion to the distance from the centre, it becomes evident that, at a certain distance, that weight must be forcibly reduced to zero.

 Were there any attraction there would be equilibrium....
 And since the modern school recognizes neither a beneath nor an above in universal space, it is not clear what should cause the earth to fall, were there even no gravitation, nor attraction.848

 Methinks the Count de Maistre was right in solving the question in his own theological way.
-He cuts the Gordian knot by saying:—“The planets rotate because they are made to rotate ... and the modern physical system of the universe is a physical impossibility.”849 For did not Herschell say the same thing when he remarked that there is a Will needed to impart a circular motion, and another Will to restrain it?850 This shows and explains how a retarded planet is cunning enough to calculate its time so well as to hit off its arrival at the fixed minute.
+He cuts the Gordian knot by saying:—“The planets rotate because they are made to rotate ... and the modern physical system of the universe is a physical impossibility.”849

+For did not Herschell say the same thing when he remarked that there is a Will needed to impart a circular motion, and another Will to restrain it?850

+This shows and explains how a retarded planet is cunning enough to calculate its time so well as to hit off its arrival at the fixed minute.
 For, if Science sometimes succeeds, with great ingenuity, in explaining some of such stoppages, retrograde motions, angles outside the orbits, etc., by appearances resulting from the inequality of their progress and ours in the course of our mutual and respective orbits, we still know that there are others, and “very real and considerable deviations,” according to Herschell, “which cannot be explained except by the mutual and irregular action of those planets and by the perturbing influence of the sun.”

 We understand, however, that there are, besides those little and accidental perturbations, continuous perturbations called “secular”—because of the extreme slowness with which the irregularity increases and affects the relations of the elliptic movement—and that these perturbations can be corrected.
 From Newton, who found that this world needed repairing very often, down to Reynaud, all say the same.
 In his Ciel et Terre, the latter says:

-[pg 548]
 The orbits described by the planets are far from immutable, and are, on the contrary, subject to a perpetual mutation in their position and form.851

 Proving gravitation and the peripatetic laws to be as negligent as they are quick to repair their mistakes.
 The charge as it stands seems to be that: